mexbeb/attiny85-tap-tempo-clock/README.md

 Solder everything as reported in the schematic, upload the sketch through the Arduino IDE and enjoy!

-You can upload the Gerber zip to JLCPCB and make your own PCB just by ordering them.
+You can upload the Gerber zip to JLCPCB and make your own PCBs just by ordering them.

 ## DISCLAIMER
 The circuit is not perfect, it's as simple as it can be: there's no polarity protection and the switch is not debouncing well sometimes, but you know, it's DIY and really cheap and still does the job :D